 You must obtain endorsement from a professional colleague who holds a master’s degree or higher in a mental health field.
 The individual providing endorsement cannot be related to the applicant and cannot be the same individual verifying supervision.

-Since you must be a NCC in order to apply for this specialty, you are required to adhere to NBCC’s ethical policies, including the Code of Ethics and the Policy Regarding the Provision of Distance Professional Services.
+Since you must be an NCC in order to apply for this specialty, you are required to adhere to NBCC’s ethical policies, including the NBCC Code of Ethics, the Certification Eligibility Policy - Ethics, and the Ethics Case Procedures.
+These important policies are available at: nbcc.org/ethics/certification.

-You must have a passing score on the National Counselor Examination for Licensure and Certification (NCE) or the National Clinical Mental Health Counseling Examination (NCMHCE).
+You must have a passing score on the National Counselor Examination (NCE) or the National Clinical Mental Health Counseling Examination (NCMHCE).

 Once you complete the application process, you will need to meet ongoing requirements in order to maintain and recertify your NCSC.